AIRSHOW-United Airlines converts 100-jet Boeing order into 737 MAX 10s

 PARIS, June 20 United Airlines has converted an order for 100 Boeing 737 MAX jets into one for the U.S. planemaker's new 737 MAX 10 model, the companies said at the Paris Airshow on Tuesday.

-Boeing Commercial Airplanes President and CEO Kevin McAllister said the order was an "endorsement" for the MAX 10.

-Asked why the latest deal was a conversion a previous order, rather than a new one, United Airlines executive Gerry Laderman told Reuters: "We have a very healthy order book ... and it is very customary for us to place an order to have a certain timeline, and closer to the time we pick which model we want."
+Asked by reporters why the latest deal was a conversion of a previous order, rather than a new one, United Airlines executive Gerry Laderman told Reuters: "We have a very healthy order book ... and it is very customary for us to place an order to have a certain timeline/time slots, and closer to the time we pick which model we want."

 Iraqi forces free hundreds of civilians in Mosul Old City battles as death toll mounts